PradyumanAgrawal/Chat-Room/README.md

 ### Introduction
-This is a Chat-Room named Chat App used to .We would using React as Frontend and Express as Backend with Socket.io for live updating of Chat-App.
+We would using React as Frontend and Express as Backend with Socket.io for live updating of Chat-App.

 ### Installing depencencies and running the app
 You should have `node` installed in your system.